-Please visit our How to Become a Police Officer in Fort Worth guide to find out more about the process.
+Our Fort Worth police guide is a great resource to find out more about the process.

 Additional Police Departments in Texas

-If you are interested in becoming a police officer in a Texas city other than Houston, Dallas, Austin, or Fort Worth, check out our other two Texas police city pages below.
+If you are interested in becoming a police officer in a Texas city other than Houston, Dallas, Austin, or Fort Worth, check out our other Texas police city pages:

 Police Training Academies in Texas

 All police recruits in Texas are required to complete an official training program at a TCOLE-approved academy.
-Applicants must choose an academy based on their desired city of employment.
-Training can take up to eight or nine months and consists of an intense and rigorous program that prepares future law enforcement officers for what can be a dangerous, but satisfying career in public service.
+Applicants are assigned to an academy based on their employing agency.
+Training can take up to eight or nine months and consists of an intense and rigorous program that prepares future law enforcement officers for what can be a dangerous but satisfying career in public service.

-Regardless of location, all police academies in Texas are required by the Texas Commission on Law Enforcement Officer Standards and Education to provide at least 618 hours of instruction.
-However, most of the training academies provide over 1,000 hours of theoretical and physical training.
-In Texas, both the Dallas Police Department Training and the Austin Police Department training are considered two of the most demanding programs.
+Police academies in Texas are required by TCOLE to provide at least 618 hours of instruction.
+However, most training academies provide over 1,000 hours of academic and physical training.
+The Dallas Police Department training and the Austin Police Department training are considered two of the most demanding programs.